Standard Model Theory for the FCC-ee Tera-Z stage: The ZFITTER project

 with the component

-As a result, the ZFITTER value of $ {\sin^2\theta^{f}_{\mbox{ eff}}}_{\mbox{, \sc ,ZFITTER}} $ has to be corrected by a shift:
+As a result, the ZFITTER value of $ {\sin^2\theta^\mathrm{f}_\mathrm{eff, ZFITTER}} $ has to be corrected by a shift:

-To be compared with the actual accuracy of not better than $170 \times 10^{-6}$ \cite{ALEPH:2005ab}, or the planned accuracy at FCC-ee, Tera-Z of $3 \times 10^{-6}$.
+to be compared with the actual accuracy of not better than $170 \times 10^{-6}$ \cite{ALEPH:2005ab}, or the planned accuracy at the FCC-ee Tera-Z stage of $3 \times 10^{-6}$.
 Here, this difference will become relevant.

 An additional difference between the ZFITTER renormalization and the pole scheme arises from the Laurent expansions of weak loop contributions.
-Look at the $ZZ$ and $WW$ box diagrams, which are included in {ZFITTER} at the one-loop level, being sufficient for the next-to-next-to-leading order calculation in the pole scheme.
-Look at the $v_e$ term, being related to the asymmetry parameter $A_e$.
-The $v_e$ arises from the ratio of two Laurent series, where we introduce here in the background series only the box contributions, $b_{a_e a_f}, b_{v_e a_f}$:
+Look at the ZZ and WW box diagrams, which are included in {ZFITTER} at the one-loop level, being sufficient for the next-to-next-to-leading-order calculation in the pole scheme.
+Look at the $v_\mathrm{e}$ term, which is related to the asymmetry parameter $A_\mathrm{e}$.
+The $v_\mathrm{e}$ arises from the ratio of two Laurent series, where we introduce here in the background series only the box contributions, $b_{a_\mathrm{e} a_\mathrm{f}}, b_{v_\mathrm{e} a_\mathrm{f}}$: